ambitioninc/gclient-service-account-auth/README.rst

     :alt: Number of PyPI downloads

 Authorizing server to server communications with Google's APIs should be easy.
-However, it can be difficult to understand how to use server-to-server authorization, based on Google's `Service Accounts`_, instead of the better-documented three-party oauth flow.
+However, it can be difficult to understand how to do authorization based on Google's `Service Accounts`_, instead of the better-documented three-party oauth flow.
 This library attempts to streamline this process.

 It makes authetication and authorization as simple as creating an